Welcome to the Department for the Study of Religion

 The Department for the Study of Religion is home to one of the largest and most diverse undergraduate and graduate religion programs in the world.
-Faculty is made up of sociologists and anthropologists of religion, historians, philosophers and psychologists, and they offer an intellectually stimulating environment in which to explore how religions have grown and developed, how they have been understood and how we can think about them in our pluralistic society.
-Religion is an essential aspect of human life, and how it intersects with social issues, ethics, philosophical questions and personal psychological considerations are at the forefront of DSR research.
+Our interdisciplinary faculty create an intellectually stimulating environment in which to explore how religions have grown and developed, how they have been understood, and how we can think about them in our pluralistic society.
 The department is highly regarded internationally for a range of strengths, especially:

 - Buddhist Studies

 - Religion, Ethics and Modern Thought

 - Religions of the Americas and Turtle Island

 Our graduate programs are interdisciplinary, drawing on the extensive faculty strengths of the University of Toronto as a whole.
 Entry is competitive, and doctoral funding is guaranteed for the first five years.

 Religion at the University of Toronto is taught in three distinct contexts: at UTSG (the downtown campus), with undergraduate and graduate programs in the Study of Religion; at UTM, in the Department of Historical Studies, with undergraduate programs in History of Religions; and in the Department of Humanities at UTSC, with a religion undergraduate minor program.
 For nearly 50 years, the Department for the Study of Religion (DSR) has fostered scholarly excellence and innovation among faculty, graduate and undergraduate students in the humanities and social sciences at U of T’s three campuses.

 Our location in Toronto, one of the most religiously diverse cities in the world, is an important resource and responsibility.
 The department facilitates intellectually informed and publicly-minded conversations on religion in the public sphere through research, university networks, public events, and student engagement.